Guadeloupe

 Like the other overseas departments, it is an integral part of France.
-As a constituent territory of the European Union and the Eurozone, the euro is its official currency and any European Union citizen is free to settle and work there indefinitely.
-However, as an overseas department, it is not part of the Schengen Area.
-The region formerly included Saint Barthélemy and Saint Martin, which were detached from Guadeloupe in 2007 following a 2003 referendum.
+As a constituent territory of the European Union (EU) and the eurozone, the euro is its official currency and any EU citizen is free to settle and work there indefinitely, but it is not part of the Schengen Area.
+It included Saint Barthélemy and Saint Martin until 2007, when they were detached from Guadeloupe following a 2003 referendum.

-Christopher Columbus visited Guadeloupe in 1493, during his second voyage, and gave the island its name.
-The official language is French; Antillean Creole is also spoken.
+Christopher Columbus visited Guadeloupe in 1493 and gave the island its name, after Guadalupe, Cáceres.
+The native langage is Guadeloupean Creole known as "Kréyòl Gwadloup"; the official language is French, spoken by 84% of the population.

 Etymology

-The archipelago was called Karukera (or "The Island of Beautiful Waters") by the native Arawak people.
+The archipelago was called Karukera (or 'The Island of Beautiful Waters') by the native Arawak people.

 Christopher Columbus named the island Santa María de Guadalupe in 1493 after Our Lady of Guadalupe, a shrine to the Virgin Mary venerated in the Spanish town of Guadalupe, Extremadura.
-When the area became a French colony, the Spanish name was retained - though altered to French orthography and phonology.
+When the area became a French colony, the Spanish name was retained – though altered to French orthography and phonology.
 The islands are locally known as Gwada.